elastic/ecs/CONTRIBUTING.md

 * Click `New issue`.
 Provide as many details as possible to help reviewers and other contributors understand your proposal.
 * Add your text, and click `Submit new issue`.

-### Backports

-ECS maintains multiple release branches in the repo.
-The `master` branch is where all new contributions should be submitted, and features and bug fixes will be backported into other branches when appropriate.
-Any backporting needs will be handled by the ECS team.

-#### Branching
+### Branching

 * The `master` branch is where all new contributions are merged.
 This includes new features and bug fixes, and it may also include breaking changes.
 * The `1.x` branch gets backports of most non-breaking features and fixes.
 This branch represents the next `major.minor` release.
 * The `major.minor` branches (e.g. `1.6`, `1.5`, `1.4`, etc.) contain the latest released version of those releases.

+### Backports

+ECS maintains multiple release branches in the repo.
+The `master` branch is where all new contributions should be submitted, and features and bug fixes will be backported into other branches when appropriate.
+Any backporting needs will be handled by the ECS team.

 #### Tooling